-Join us in Florence for our special women-only program in the birthplace of the Renaissance, for our Renaissance Women tour hosted by chef and food lover Marie and Florentine art historian, guide.
+Join us in Florence for our special women-only program in the birthplace of the Renaissance, for our Renaissance Women tour hosted by chef and food lover Lorena and Florentine art historian, guide.
 The exclusive program is perfect for women wanting to join a small group and meet new friends; or mothers, daughters, grandmothers, or girlfriends getting together for a fun and educational cooking experience in Florence, while learning about the birthplace of the Renaissance Italy.